Quantcast

 While this isn't the worst thing in the world, hybrid work can present several challenges that are super-annoying, logistically problematic, and even costly.
 It can also take a toll on one's mental health, considering you're constantly having to pivot from interacting physically with people to being isolated at home.

-Here's how you can find balance when you have to hybrid to navigate a hybrid work arrangement:
+Here's how you can find balance when you have to navigate a hybrid work arrangement:

 1. Embrace the change.